-Health and safety performance is of paramount importance both within PPC and its Operator, POMCo.
+The health, safety and welfare of people continues to be of paramount importance both within PPC and its Operator, POMCo.
 The health and safety of our employees, contractors, visitors and all those who may be impacted by our activities, is given uppermost priority.

-The overall health, safety and environmental performance in 2016 remained strong, building on the foundations established during the first year of commercial operation in 2015.
+The overall health, safety and environmental performance in 2017 remained strong, building on the foundations established during the first years of commercial operation.
 Our ultimate aim is zero harm and zero environmental incidents based on our adopted principle that: